evanpeterjones/Fox-RSS/README.md

 ### Add rss feeds

-There are two ways to add a rss feed.
+There are two ways to add an rss feed.
 The first one is to manually add the url of the rss feed.
 Go in the tab "RSS Feeds" and click on the "+" button.
 Add the url there.
-The second way is to share a website from you favorite web browser.
+The second way is to share a website from your favorite web browser.
 When sharing it, choose Fox RSS as destination app.
 Fox RSS will recognize automatically the rss feed if it exists.

 ### Do your selection